tigion/swap.nvim/test/readme.md

 - `name`: The name of the test case.
 - `func`: The function to be tested.
 - `values`: A list of variants of input values and expected result pairs.
-  - `input`: The input values for the function to be tested.
+  - `input`: The input values (arguments) for the function to be tested.
   - `expected`: The expected return value of the function to be tested.
 - `expected`: The default expected value of the test case.
 Good for many inputs with the same expected result.